clwillhuang/code-projectorium/README.md

 # Code Projectorium

-Code Projectorium is a full-stack web application allowing users to share their coding projects online.
+Code Projectorium is a full-stack web application that allows users to share their coding projects online.
 Each project is composed of multiple pages, and each page is made of multiple snippets.
-This way, project authors can walkthrough their code page by page and snippet by snippet, with viewers being able to comment on each specific snippet to pose their questions or thoughts.
+This way, project authors can go through their code page by page and snippet by snippet, with viewers being able to comment on each specific snippet to pose their questions or thoughts.
+This closely mirrors the layout of traditional online documentation API documentation made.

-The website is split into the back-end REST API, located in the [client](./client/) folder, and the front-end website, located in the [server/](./server/) folder.
+The website is split into the front-end web client, located in the [client](./client/) folder, and the back-end API, located in the [server/](./server/) folder.

 ## The Software Stack